Tinystormjojo/geo-CGNN/database/npz/readme.md

-this folder is to store the .npz data the data will be created after you run the AtomGraph.py
+This folder is to store the .npz data
+The data will be created after you run the AtomGraph.py There is a pre_stored .npz file for reference